ModelEarth/community/industries/README.md

 ### Data Sources

-Companies per industry within each zipcode - Available annually at the end April
+Companies per industry within each zipcode.
+Normally these are available annually at the end April, but the [ 2019 release will be in November](https://www.census.gov/programs-surveys/cbp/news-updates/updates/dec-2018.html) due to the delay of 2017 Economic Census.

 [Start here](https://www.census.gov/programs-surveys/cbp/data/datasets.html)
 Choose "County Business Patterns [Year]" then "Complete ZIP Code Industry Data File"